bfrg/vim-jqplay/README.md

 ### Close jqplay or stop a jq process

 Running `:JqplayClose` will stop the interactive session.
-The `jq` scratch buffer and the output buffer will be kept open.
+The `jq` filter buffer and the output buffer will be kept open.
 Run `:JqplayClose!` with a bang to stop the session and also delete the buffers.
 Think of `:JqplayClose!` as _I am done, close everything!_